 Kansas State University’s women’s volleyball team competes in both Division I of the NCAA and the Big 12 Conference.
 Since the program’s inception in 1974, the Wildcats have made 19 NCAA Tournament appearances, the most recent of which occurred in 2016.
 The women were also named the Big 12 regular season champs in 2003.
 Collectively, such records make Kansas State one of the most successful volleyball programs in the Big 12.

 East Lansing, Michigan

-Michigan State University’s women’s volleyball program was established in 1973, two years before the team made its first of 22 (so far!)
+Michigan State University is considered a best college for volleyball.
+Its women’s volleyball program was established in 1973, two years before the team made its first of 22 (so far!)
 NCAA Tournament appearances.
 Of those 22 appearances, the Spartans have fought their way to the regional final three times (most recently in 2017) and the semifinal once.
-The team has been headed by Cathy George since 2005, and has achieved a win record of about 59%.
+The team has been headed by Cathy George since 2005 and has achieved a winning record of about 59%.

 Pennsylvania State University

 If there’s any doubt as to whether the Penn State women’s volleyball team is one of the most dominant in the nation, consider this: the Nittany Lions have won a whopping seven NCAA Tournament Champion titles!
 The team’s success stems greatly from the fact that it’s led by Russ Rose, who has coached the women’s team since 1979.
 He’s garnered the highest winning percentage of any coach in NCAA Division I history.
 Penn State has competed in the Big Ten conference since 1991 and has since then been named regular season champions 17 times.